Yes, you can lose weight with exercise alone.

 However, fat loss will be expedited if a person indeed changes their eating habits, and especially if their original eating habits consisted of huge quantities of food; this creates more room for a larger daily caloric deficit.

 1) You can lose weight with exercise alone

-2) Exercise alone may cause all the weight you want to lose to disappear, depending on how much you wish to lose, and how you work out and how much you overeat.
+2) Exercise alone may cause all the weight you want to lose to disappear, depending on how much you wish to lose, how you work out and how much you overeat.

 3) The more weight you have to lose, the more you’ll need to change your eating habits to get the job done.